This post may contain affiliate links, please see our privacy policy + disclosures for details.

 - 3 heaping tablespoons wheat germ

-- 4 teaspoons baking powder, *SEE NOTES if using self-rising flour
+- 4 teaspoons baking powder, omit if using self-rising flour

 - 2 teaspoons ground cinnamon